karloscarweber/KonaScript/README.md

 	# > 2
 ```

-The defining characeristics are that the values are sequential and the keys are integers.
+The defining characteristics are that the values are sequential and the keys are integers.
 Ok, cool, but we can make a Hash or a Dictionary that does the same thing:
 ```ruby
 	# Make a Dictionary/Hash
 	list = { 0:"literally", 1:"just", 2:"strings"}